Jenny Odell

-Jenny Odell is an American multidisciplinary artist, writer, and educator based in Oakland, California.
-She has taught Internet art and digital/physical design at Stanford University since 2013.
-She wrote The New York Times best-selling book, How to Do Nothing: Resisting the Attention Economy (2019).
+Jenny Odell (born 1986) is an American multidisciplinary artist, writer, and educator based in Oakland, California.
+She taught Internet art and digital/physical design at Stanford University from 2013 to 2021.
+She wrote The New York Times best-selling book How to Do Nothing: Resisting the Attention Economy (2019).

 Early life and education

 Odell was born in San Francisco and grew up in Cupertino, California.
 She graduated from UC Berkeley in 2008 with a degree in English Literature and received her MFA in Design + Technology from the San Francisco Art Institute in 2010.

 Work

 Odell's work consists of acts of close observations such as bird watching, collecting screenshots, or trying to parse bizarre forms of e-commerce.
 Many of her artistic projects re-use existing objects or images and put them in context, for example images from Google Earth and Google Maps.
 Odell has described where this approach comes from,I often say that medium is context [...]
 Part of the reason I work this way is because I find existing things infinitely more interesting than anything I could possibly make.